emissary-ingress/emissary/reference/core/resolvers.md

-# Service discovery configuration
+# Service Discovery and Resolver configuration

-Service discovery is how applications and services are located on the network.
-In a cloud environment, services are ephemeral, so a real-time service discovery mechanism is critical.
-Ambassador Edge Stack uses information from service discovery to determine where to route incoming requests.
+Service discovery is how web-applications and their microservices are located on the network.
+In a cloud environment, services are ephemeral, existing and dying only as long as they are needed and used in a web-app, so a real-time service discovery mechanism is critical.
+Ambassador Edge Stack uses information from service discovery to determine where in an application to route incoming requests.

 ## Ambassador Edge Stack support for service discovery